-As regards hand strength, aside from the obvious benefit of keeping you safely glued to your apparatus or partner, grip has a number of hidden benefits.
+With hand strength, aside from the obvious benefit of keeping you safely glued to your apparatus or partner, grip has a number of hidden benefits.
 The muscles of the hand, wrists, and forearm are small and delicate.
 By creating a strong web of muscles, you reduce the risk of all sorts of injuries like overuse, structural, and hyper-extensive.

 3. Gain control and self-confidence

 Practicing aerial acrobatics will not only give you more control of your body but will also improve your self-esteem and self-confidence.
 Self-esteem can be boosted because by participating you are placing trust in yourself when working at a height and on mastering this skill there is a real sense of achievement.